Union urges UK nurses to strike for first time

 - Published

-The 300,000 nurses who are Royal College of Nursing members are starting to vote on strike action over pay.
+The union is recommending its 300,000 members walk out out over pay, with the result of the ballot due next month.

+If strikes go ahead, the RCN says they would affect non-urgent but not emergency care.

-The ballot is opening with with the RCN recommending its members walk out - but the government urged nurses to consider the impact on patients.
+The government has urged nurses to "carefully consider" the impact on patients.

-It is the first time in the union's 106-year history it has balloted all its UK members.

-The RCN wants a rise of 5% above the RPI inflation rate of 12% - but no UK nation has offered close to that.
+The RCN has been calling for a rise of 5% above the RPI inflation rate of 12%, but no UK nation has offered close to that.

-- In England and Wales, NHS staff, including nurses, are being given an average of 4.75% more, with extra for the lowest paid
+In England and Wales, NHS staff, including nurses, are being given an average of 4.75% more, with extra for the lowest paid, while in Scotland, 5% has been given.
+In Northern Ireland, nurses are yet to receive a pay award.

+The RCN said it had commissioned research showing average pay had fallen by 6% between 2011 and 2021 - once inflation had been taken into account - compared with the 4.6% average for the whole economy.

+The union is inviting members of the public to co-sign a letter to Prime Minister Liz Truss, backing its stance.

 A spokeswoman for the Department of Health and Social Care in England pointed out the independent NHS Pay Review Body had recommended its pay award.